Lynx-Eco/repod/README.md

 - If there are no changes to commit, the step is skipped.
 - The message uses Conventional Commits (e.g., `feat: add search filter`) and includes a brief body.
 - `--commit` is ignored for CSV or remote URLs; no commits are performed in those modes.
 - After committing, if there are leftover uncommitted files, you’ll be prompted to generate one more AI commit for just those files.

-Multi-commit planning: When `--commit` is used, the tool will also ask the model to propose a multi-commit split (only if it makes sense).
-You’ll see both a single-commit message and a multi-commit plan; choose which to use or cancel.
-The plan groups files by intent and suggests per-commit titles/bodies.
-It performs file-level grouping (not hunk-level).
+### Multi-Commit Planning (`--multi-commit`)

+The tool analyzes all changes and proposes a set of smaller, logical commits.
+It shows a summary of each commit (title, optional body, and files included), and prompts for confirmation.
+If accepted, it stages the files per commit and creates the commits in order.
+Any remaining files can optionally be committed at the end.

+Notes:
+- Planning uses file-level grouping (not hunk-level).
+- You can review the plan before execution and cancel if it doesn’t look right.

 ## Exclusions